SIGN UP FOR NEWSLETTER

 You might be wondering what to bake polymer clay on — and it all depends on the piece.
 For flat items like frames or objects with flat surfaces, like the bases of figurines or the bottoms of jars or candleholders, a flat surface like a metal baking tray, ceramic tiles or glass will work fine.
 Make sure to use parchment paper or aluminum foil to cover ceramic tiles to prevent your items from developing an unwanted sheen and touching the ceramic surface you have created.

 For objects that are round, or for shaped sculptures you want to perfectly preserve, you’ll need to choose another kind of surface.
 Polyester stuffing, shaped aluminum foil, cardboard holders, or our Sculpey® bead baking rack will help your clay items maintain their shapes while baking.
+While this modeling clay dries on its own, you can speed up the process by putting it in the oven.
+Use low temperatures — 200 degrees F or less — and leave it in for the appropriate amount of time.
+You should leave thinner pieces in for a minimum of 20 minutes.
+Thicker pieces can stay in for longer, but you should check them frequently.

 When preheating your oven to bake your polymer clay, make sure you consult the directions on the package.
 They should give you an idea of what temperature to bake which clay and how long to leave it in the oven.
 For example, clays like Sculpey® Soufflé™, Sculpey® III and Premo!
 Sculpey® bake at 275 degrees F.